 The second side of Quuu’s business model is made of people (like you!) who have good content and want to get that content shared on Twitter — Quuu then posts that content on the “influencer’s” Twitter feeds.

 So yeah… from a business model perspective, Quuu is having their cake and eating it, too.
-But it’s relatively inexpensive and it’s worth giving a try if you want more shares and clicks (inside your Quuu dashboard, you can see how many clicks your promotions are getting).
+But it’s relatively inexpensive and worth giving a try if you want more shares and clicks (inside your Quuu dashboard, you can see how many clicks your promotions are getting).

 7. Facebook “Boost”